 Osteopathy should be avoided by anyone suffering from severe osteoporosis, joint inflammation, bone infections, tumours, circulatory problems or a recent fracture.
 Severe manipulation should not be used if you have a prolapsed (slipped) disc.

-Use the form at the top of this page or the links below to search for Osteopathy.
+Use the links below to search for Osteopathy practitioners.